 To stay organized, sort the Phonogram Cards behind three dividers:

 And this is important: after your child knows the phonograms, don’t forget to review!
 Quickly flip through a handful of cards at the beginning of every lesson to keep them fresh in your child’s mind.

 There’s no better way to review phonograms than by playing a game!
-Choose one of these games (or all three!) to make practice time go by more quickly.
+Choose one of these games (or all four!) to make practice time go by more quickly.

 If your phonograms review and practice sessions are falling a little flat, here’s a great hands-on activity that you can slip in whenever you have a few extra minutes.
 It’s so much fun your child might not even realize he’s practicing!

 Check out our super fun (and kind of gross) Swatting Phonograms activity!

 Playing games is a great way to reinforce learning with children, and our easy-to-assemble printable game boards give you five different ways to have fun with phonograms!
 It’s as easy as 1-2-3—just download, print, and play!

 It’s easy to review phonograms when you have a great game to play!
 And who doesn’t love a good game of Bingo?
 Just print our jungle-themed bingo boards and grab your phonogram cards.
 You’re ready to go!

 With phonograms, reading and spelling are much easier!
 Here are a few things to keep in mind: